 - Although the handle can be replaced, I think it has a much higher risk of breaking.

 Husqvarna are a forge owned by Hultafors Group, the same company that own and operate the Hults Bruk forges.
 More known for their chainsaws and other power tools, Husqvarna nevertheless manufactures some fine axes, and the Husqvarna 32-inch splitting maul is no exception.

 Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden.
-It comes with everything you would want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security.
-It has a leather cover to protect the edge against the elements, which is always a welcome touch.
+It comes with everything I want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security.
+Its leather cover protects the edge against the elements, which is always a welcome touch.

-While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, it is nevertheless a very good workhorse that can split wood without needing to improve or polish it when you receive it.
+While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, I think it is a very good workhorse that can split wood without needing to improve or polish it when you receive it.